ziyue-pan/MIPSino/README.md

 # MIPSino

-**MIPSino** is a built-in assembler and disassembler for MIPS architecture.
+**MIPSino** is a built-in vscode-extension assembler and disassembler for MIPS architecture.